mathcamp/devbox/README.rst

 is specified, it will create the virtualenv and install the package into that env.

-The unbox command is idempotent, so you can run it multiple times with not problems.
+The unbox command is idempotent, so you can run it multiple times with no problems.
 If you have already cloned the repository you want to unbox, just pass in the path to the repository like so::